-As of October 31, 2016, the Company had \$5.0 million outstanding on the PNC Bank credit facility.
-As of July 31, 2016, the Company did not have any balance outstanding on the PNC Bank credit facility.
+As of January 31, 2017 and July 31, 2016, the Company did not have any outstanding indebtedness related to the PNC Bank credit facility.

 The Company maintains a portfolio of highly liquid cash equivalents typically maturing in three months or less as of the date of purchase.
 We place our investments in instruments that meet high credit quality standards, as specified in our investment policy and include corporate and state municipal obligations such as commercial paper, certificates of deposit and institutional money market funds.